A Perfect Candidate: Accolades

+At the 19th News & Documentary Emmy Awards, P.O.V.
+(PBS), R. J. Cutler, and David Van Taylor were nominated for Outstanding Investigative Journalism (Programs).

 Home media

 The film was first released on VHS by First Run Features on February 15, 2000.
-It was reissued on DVD by First Run on April 20, 2004 with special features, including an audio commentary by Cutler and Van Taylor.
+It was reissued on DVD by First Run on April 20, 2004, with special features, including an audio commentary by Cutler and Van Taylor.